tytydraco/yessleep/out/Visiting_the_place_where_my_best_friend_died_was_the_worst_mistake_of_my_life.md

 A black GMC Sierra truck rolled off the highway and hit an orange tree.

-They all fell on the vehicle’s roof as the driver tumbled out of the driver’s side.
+They all fell on the vehicle’s roof as the driver tumbled out.
 He had a bloodied face.
 He spit out teeth as he collapsed.

 His face squashed one of the oranges upon impact before he passed out.

 I neared the accident.
-An empty bottle of Maker’s Mark had tumbled out with him.
+An empty bottle of Maker’s Mark had rolled out with him.

 I grabbed my phone to notify the police or paramedics when a woman shouted behind me.
-I turned around and saw a young couple who had gotten out of their vehicle.
+I turned around and saw a couple who had gotten out of their vehicle.

 “You slept with Rebecca?” the lady said as she raised something in her hand.
 Moonlight made the sterling silver glint.
 It was a pistol.